top of page

 Nashua River in Groton, MA

-We continued following this path for a mile until we reached private property owned by the Groton School.
-The Groton School is a private Episcopal college preparatory boarding school founded in 1884.
-Among the many famous alumni is US President Franklin D. Roosevelt.
+We followed this path for a mile until we arrived at private property belonging to the Groton School.
+This school is a private Episcopal college preparatory boarding institution established in 1884.
+One of its many notable alumni is US President Franklin D. Roosevelt.

 Snowshoeing in Groton Place along Nashua River

-A tale of two beavers.
-One very frustrated beaver rafter the trunk got caught in the branches of a nearby tree which prevented it from falling to the ground.
+There must be one very frustrated beaver after the trunk got caught in the branches of a nearby tree which prevented it from falling to the ground.

 Failed attempt by beaver to chop down tree.
 Beaver teeth marks.